GavenDcosta/100dayscodingchallenge-/README.md

 Day 8: HTML code for downloading a file

-Day: code to open and close a modal
+Day9: code to open and close a modal